vasi/bootstrappable-distros/distros/dragora.md

 Date: 2025-06-23

-Build time: About 15 hours
+Build time: About 15 hours with i5-10310U

 ### Testing process